Speedy2025/SignShops/README.md

 ### Checking a Shop's Stock
 Don't know what's being sold or you want to know how much stock a shop has?
 All you have to do is crouch and right click the sign.

+## Sending Money
+You can easily send money to people.
+All you have to do is type `/trigger ss.transfer set #`, replacing # with their UID.
+You'll then be prompted to type `/trigger ss.transfer set -#`.
+Like before, replace the # with how much you want to send.
+For example, to send $50 to steve, who has a UID of 5, type `/trigger ss.transfer set 5` and then `/trigger ss.transfer set -50`.

 ## Admin Shops
 Sometimes you need a special type of shop where nobody owns it.
 This is handy for making a shopping area on a server where players can sell their stuff to gain money for use elsewhere.
 Admin Shops are just that- they are owned by nobody and have unlimited stock.
 They have **NO VISUAL DIFFERENCE** and are intended to be able to blend in to normal shops.
 If you check their stock, they will report infinite stock.
 You can sell/buy without restrictions.